enonic/app-explorer/README.md

 * TODO: Make link to REST API from GUI?
 * TODO: REST API for /search/documents?collections=all accessible by api.key
 * TODO: Remove any reference to lib-cron
-* TODO: Enable should filters in interfaces again
 * TODO: Stemming in synonyms

 * TODO: dynamic fields (document_metadata.text title uri) _allText?